-The most common cause (>90%) of uterine rupture is an old Caesarean section (CS) scar.
-Uterine rupture may be limited to dehiscence of the ends of the cesarean scar with an intact overlying serosal layer.
-A full-thickness uterine rupture with direct communication of the uterine and peritoneal cavities resulting in massive haemoperitoneum and carries high fetal and maternal morbidity and mortality.
-Classic scars are more likely to rupture before labour, whereas lower uterine segment scars (LUSCS) tend to rupture after labour.
+The most common cause (>90%) of uterine rupture is an old Cesarean section scar.
+Uterine rupture may be limited to dehiscence of the ends of the Cesarean scar with an intact overlying serosal layer.
+A full-thickness uterine rupture with direct communication of the uterine and peritoneal cavities results in massive hemoperitoneum, and carries high fetal and maternal morbidity and mortality.
+Classic scars are more likely to rupture before labor, whereas lower uterine segment scars tend to rupture after labor.

-In general uterine ruptures tend to favour the anterior lower uterine segment, especially when associated with pregnancy.
+In general uterine ruptures tend to favor the anterior lower uterine segment, especially when associated with pregnancy.

 Reported sonographic signs of uterine rupture include: